Seattle ranks near top for gentrification — but that might not be as bad as you think, study finds

 That runs counter to the common perception of gentrification, a trend seen in many American cities in recent years.
 As young professionals, empty-nesters and other more affluent people rediscovered the appeal of city living, they’ve moved into the urban core.
 That new wealth rapidly changes city neighborhoods, many of which had suffered from decades of blight and population loss.

-But there’s a dark side to gentrification.
+But there’s a detrimental side to gentrification.
 As property values and rents rise, original residents — poorer and often people of color — can be pushed out of the neighborhood.
 For example, historically black neighborhood the Central District has become majority white and much more affluent.

 In Seattle, to fight against this from happening, a movement for rent control has gained traction, led by Seattle City Councilmember Kshama Sawant.